-- When you write a blog, share an enticing lead in on social media so readers will visit your website to read the entire blog (and don’t be afraid to share older posts, when relevant)
+- When you write a blog, share an enticing lead-in on social media so readers will visit your website to read the entire blog (and don’t be afraid to share older posts, when relevant)

-Beyond sparking book sales, social media is also the perfect place to authentically (this is a huge word in social media!) interact with fans to test or collect ideas for your future books, learn their likes and dislikes, and their aspirations.
-Work to identify which problems and questions they’re facing and what can you do to solve or address them—this is all excellent information for your next book.
+Beyond sparking book sales, social media is also the perfect place to authentically (this is a popular word in social media!) interact with fans to test or collect ideas for your future books, learn their likes and dislikes, and their aspirations.
+Work to identify which problems and questions they’re facing and what you can do to solve or address them—this is all excellent information for your next book.
 This sharing of ideas and thoughts can only happen through observation, communication, and engagement.

 Smith Publicity offers different levels of social media services—from training authors to handle social media on their own to executing social media strategies.
 Contact info@SmithPublicity.com for more information.